kyro46/assJSMEQuestion/README.md

 ### Known Issues ###

-* PDF-generation for the "Test Archive File" does not show the Javascriptapplet, so the question/solution is not shown.
+* The PDF-generation engine TCPDF in ILIAS can't execute JavaScript, so the question/solution is not shown in the archive file for tests.

 ### Credits ###
-* Developing plugin for ILIAS 4.4 by Yves Annanias, University Halle 2014
+* Development of the plugin-draft for ILIAS 4.4 by Yves Annanias, University Halle, 2014
-* Refactoring by Christoph Jobst, University Halle 2014/2015/2016
+* Further development by Christoph Jobst, University Halle, 2014/2015/2016